kwasniew/hyperbook/manuscript/ch2.md

     node: document.getElementById("app")
 });
 ```
-To start experimenting, you can fetch Hyperapp directly from CDN (e.g. unpkg.com).
+To start experimenting, import Hyperapp as ES6 module directly from CDN (e.g. unpkg.com).
 The exported module provides two functions: ```h``` and ```app```.

 The **app** function is your main integration point with the framework.